 The bill goes to the Senate, which is expected to give its thumbs up.
 Gov. Bruce Rauner supports the measure, too.

-“It’s a great stamp of approval for the industry,” Charles Bachtell, CEO of Cresco Labs, an MMJ cultivator and processor in Chicago, said.
+“It’s a great stamp of approval for the industry,” Charlie Bachtell, CEO of Cresco Labs, an MMJ cultivator and processor in Chicago, said.
 “If either side of the House didn’t think we were doing the right thing, this wouldn’t have happened.”

 Cannabis industry advocates and their allies have long sought to expand the state’s list of qualifying conditions – only to have their recommendations shot down by state health officials arguing the program needed more evaluation.